brombal/just-install/README.md

 It's great for teams who want to make the set up process for their project as easy as possible.

+# Implementation notes

+- The installer script from Just is included in this repo and modified slightly because as of this writing, the `--tlsv1.3` flag used for curl does not seem to work on MacOS Ventura (13.1).
+It has been replaced with `--tlsv1.2`.
+Hopefully this will be resolved either by Just or Apple (haha).

+- Yarn cannot execute non-JS scripts as binaries.
+The workaround is to make the binary a JS file that executes the Just binary (using `child_process.execFileSync()`).
+There is an outstanding issue on yarn's Github (https://github.com/yarnpkg/berry/issues/882); hopefully there will be some resolution eventually.

 # MIT License

 Copyright © 2022 Alex Brombal